ucsb-cs16/w19/_lectures/lect05.md

 In C++, a function declaration must occur BEFORE they are used.
 	* We can write the method after it is used, we just need to declare it.
 	* Declaration must include: [return type] [function name] (input parameters)
-	* Basically just the header of the function, followed by a semicolon
+	* Basically just the header of the function (its "signature"), followed by a semicolon
-	* As long as the declaration is placed before the function is called, the function definition (its body) can be placed anywhere in the code.
-	   * It is possible to leave out a function declaration, if you can place the entire function definition (the body) before the main, or any other place where the function is called, but this is rarely done because it is often impractical.
+    * It is possible to leave out a function declaration, if you can place the entire function definition (the body) before the `main()`, but this is not common because it is often impractical to bury the `main()` function at the end of a file.

 ## Example: Simple Function Definition